Béla Fleck and the Flecktones (album): Single

-The only single from of the album was "The Sinister Minister".
+The only single from the album was "The Sinister Minister".
 The music video received heavy airplay on MTV and VH1 at the time of its release.
 Because of the popularity of the video, it was featured on an episode of VH1's Pop-Up Video.
 The song won won a Grammy Award for Best Pop Instrumental Performance in 1997, despite having been released seven years earlier.